ubuntu/community-fosdem-2022-content/_index.md

           <p class="badge badge-pill badge-primary">4:00 PM (CET)</p>
           <h5 class="card-title"><span class="material-icons md-18 mr-1">favorite</span>The Ubuntu community structure and how to contribute</h5>
           <p class="card-text">
-            The Ubuntu community structure and how to contribute
+            The Ubuntu community structure and how to contribute with Torsten Franz from the Community Council
           </p>
           <hr class="card-bottom-divider">
           <a href="https://twitter.com/toddyfranz" title="Torsten Franz">